 What Filipino Favorites did I miss?
 What should I try on my next trip to the Philippines?

-El Nido Palawan Philippines | Complete Travel Guide – 2023 Update
+Things to do in El Nido Palawan Philippines | 2024 Travel Guide

 great website by the way and amazing detail and resource to help filipino tourism